skykistler/smudgr/smudgr/sky todo.md

 sky's todo
 ========
-This weekend
+Sometime soon
-+ Generalized pixel sort using strategy pattern
++ Generalized pixel sort using strategy pattern for different sort and threshold functions
++ Generalized marbeler using strategy for different interpolation functions
 + Reverse sort option
 + Toggle sorting rows or columns first
-+ Strategy pattern on the marbeler for different interpolations
 + Nearest-neighbor upscale on save

+Eric points
++ How should we generalize to stay compatible with radial sort
++ How were going to handle bounds